os-js/manual.os-js.org/src/config/README.md

 > NOTE: `NODE_ENV=production` will disable any development features that are enabled by default.

+> You can manage your configurations via [CLI](../guide/cli/README.md#configuration) just like in v2, but is now available in a separate module.

 ## Client

 | Key                     | Default value | Description                                              |